montillall/School_District_Analysis/README.md

 The impact of replacing the math and reading scores for Thomas High School with NaNs can be summarize as follows:

-* District Summary
+* District Summary Impact

+Comparing the original and updated analysis, it can be seen that there's a neglectable (less than 1%) impact when removing 461 test scores from the total 39170 student data set.

+Original Analysis

+Updated Analysis

-* School Summary
+* School Summary Impact